 Scammers are good at concealing their illegal practices.
-But there are still a few things that you can use as clues that something is a scam.
-Following are warning signs you need to look out for to identify a scam,
+But there are still a few things that you can use as clues to identify when something is a scam.
+Following are warning signs you need to look out for;

 Guaranteed success or grand profits

 If they promise success, they are most likely bluffing.
 Nothing in the forex market can be guaranteed.
 Many factors influence the market, and these factors are pretty prone to fluctuations.